Conversations That Shape Leadership: Insights from The CEO Series with Ron Thomas

-Last week I had the pleasure of joining Ron Thomas on The CEO Series — a weekly conversation he has hosted for years with leaders across industries, continents and disciplines.
-Ron and I go back to our time at Martha Stewart Living Omnimedia, where he served as VP of Human Resources and I worked on the production team.
+Last week, I had the pleasure of joining Ron Thomas on The CEO Series — a weekly conversation he has hosted for years with leaders across industries, continents, and disciplines.
+Ron and I go back to our time at Martha Stewart Living Omnimedia, where he served as VP of Human Resources while I worked on the production team.
 We were part of a company that, at its best, was a masterclass in building something from a clear creative vision and surrounding it with people who believed in the work.

 We also talked about Heidi Diamond, who passed away in December.
 Heidi was President of Television at Martha Stewart Living during one of the most turbulent periods in that company's history.
 She held the television division together through circumstances that would have broken most people — and she did it by being transparent with her team, by communicating clearly, and by refusing to let adversity define the outcome.
 She described her own experience as days when even her eyelashes hurt.
 And yet she led.